pablop16n/web-docs-scorer/README.md

 processed with: `crawled_text_qualifier.valorate_lang()`

-The _language_score_ gets a value from 0 to 10, that describes the amount of segments in the correct language inside a document.
-It uses the information about language at segment and document level as provided in the input files as metadata.
+The _language_score_ gets a value from 0 to 10 linked to the amount of segments in the correct language inside a document.
+It uses the information about language at segment and document level provided as metadata in the input files.
 Segments whose language matches the document language are considered correct and segments with a different language are considered wrong.
 We use word characters to obtain a proportion of correct and incorrect characters in the document and to provide a score as follows:

 `correct_characters / (correct_characters + wrong_characters) * 10`

 This score is not sensitive to short segments, which very frequently correspond to header or footer menus, social media listing, partners listing, etc. These strings are troublesome for language identifiers as they are usually classified as English or other random language.
 For this reason, segments with _n_ or less word characters are ignored in this processing.
 The _n_ value is different according every language.
-For example, 25 is considered the minimum number of characters for Spanish.
+For example, 25 is considered the minimum number of characters for Spanish segments.

 ### big_segments_score and largest_segments_score